plone/training/gatsby/searchtraversal.rst

 We see that the ``@search`` endpoint at the Plone root returns a flat list of all content objects in the site.
-We also noted that sending GET requests to the the ``@id`` gives the data for that particular content object as response.
+We also noted that sending GET requests to the ``@id`` gives the data for that particular content object as response.

 Combining these, we use the ``@search`` endpoint to get a full list of objects and then iterate over the ``@id`` property of each to get the complete data of each object.